jrothwell/VersionedCodable/Sources/VersionedCodable/VersionedCodable.docc/GettingStarted.md

 }
 ```

+## About testing

-- Tip: It is a very good idea to write acceptance tests that test you can decode old versions of your types. ``VersionedCodable/VersionedCodable`` provides the types and logic to make this kind of migration easy, **but** you still need to think carefully about how you map fields between different versions of your types.
-A comprehensive set of test cases will give you confidence that you can still decode earlier versions of documents, **and** that what comes out of them is what you expect.
+It's a very good idea to write acceptance tests that test you can decode old versions of your types. ``VersionedCodable/VersionedCodable`` provides the types and logic to make this kind of migration easy, **but** you still need to think carefully about how you map fields between different versions of your types.

+A comprehensive set of test cases will give you confidence that:
+- you can still decode earlier versions of documents
+- what comes out of them is what you expect.

+- Tip: Although we haven't used it in this example, this kind of encoding and decoding logic is a great candidate for test driven development.

 ## Decoding a versioned type
 ``VersionedCodable`` provides extensions to Foundation's built-in `JSONDecoder` and `PropertyListDecoder` types to allow you decode these out of the box, like this: